Mircea Răceanu: Diplomatic career

 Răceanu started work at a department which dealt with the Romania–United States relations, and with time he was named the chief of this department.
 In 1969, he started working at the Embassy of Romania in Washington, D.C. and, between 1974 and 1979, he was the first secretary in the same embassy.
 After returning to Romania, he was the chief of the North America department, which dealt with the United States and Canada.
 Between 1982 and January 1989, he was the chief of diplomacy department which dealt with the relations with all the countries of the Americas.

 While in the United States, Răceanu became an American secret agent, giving information from an insider's point-of-view on the politics of Romania and information on human rights and religious freedom.
 He said that he sent no national security or military information and that he betrayed his ruler, but not his country.
 Răceanu further stated that, during a talk with Rabbi Arthur Schneier, Nicolae Ceaușescu said that he did not actually leak any real secrets, but "betrayed me personally".

-In 1989, a group of six former Romanian Communist officials, including his stepfather, Grigore Răceanu, signed an open letter which was a critique of Ceaușescu's policies.
-Mircea Răceanu was arrested for treason on January 31, 1989, but this fact was disclosed only six weeks later (after the letter was published), when it was announced by the Government press agency Agerpres.
-He was accused of being involved in espionage for the United States since 1974, when he was a secretary in the Embassy of Romania in Washington, but also of links with the Perestroika-led Soviet Union.
-He was sentenced to death in July 1989, but in September, Ceaușescu commuted the sentence to 20 years of prison.
+In 1989, a group of six former Romanian communist officials, including his stepfather, Grigore Răceanu, signed an open letter criticizing Ceaușescu's domestic policies and their impact on the livelihoods of most Romanians, particularly the declining standard of living in The Socialist Republic of Romania.

+It is unknown whether Mircea Răceanu's arrest was connected to the preparation of the letter.
+His involvement in its preparation is also unknown.
+Arrested for treason on January 31, 1989, he was accused of treason and espionage, and only scant details of his arrest were disclosed six weeks later, when it was announced by the government press agency Agerpres.
+He was accused of espionage on behalf of the United States since 1974, when he served as a secretary at the Embassy of Romania in Washington, as well as maintaining links with the Perestroika-era Soviet Union.
+He was sentenced to death in July 1989, but in September, Ceaușescu commuted the sentence to 20 years in prison.

+After the fall of the Ceaușescu regime, Silviu Brucan, a member of the post-1989 National Salvation Front (FSN) and a colleague of Grigore Răceanu—both signatories of the open letter—persuaded The U.S. Embassy to facilitate Mircea Răceanu's exile.